 The Consular Sections of U.S. Embassy Abuja and U.S. Consulate Lagos can be of valuable service and assistance when a loved one dies in Nigeria.
 Death is always difficult for family and friends but overseas the experience can be even more challenging, especially if the relevant procedures are not clearly understood.
 We hope the following information helps to understand how the process works in Nigeria and what we can do to help at this difficult time:

 General: When the Consular Section learns that a U.S. citizen has died in Nigeria and no family members are present, the American Citizens Services (ACS) Unit immediately attempts to notify the family.
-If family members are present and learn of the death before we do, they should contact us as soon as possible at the Emergency Contact posted in the right margin.
+If family members are present and learn of the death before we do, they should contact us as soon as possible at the location and contact information.

 ACS will assist family and friends in the event of a death.
 We can act as a liaison in arranging the disposition of remains and provide names of funeral homes familiar with local and international shipping requirements.
 When there is no family member or close friend in Nigeria, ACS can maintain close communication with the funeral home selected by the family to ensure the family’s wishes are carried out and to ensure the proper documentation for transportation of the remains to the final destination.
 We will also issue the Consular Report of Death Abroad, which is an official document that can be used in the U.S. to settle all legal matters relating to the deceased’s estate and insurance.
 Please be advised that no U.S. government funds are available to cover any of the expenses involved.
 The family or legal representative must pay for the full costs of burial services including the transportation of the remains to the final resting place.